Need to talk?

 Autism Spectrum Support: If you are autistic or seeking therapy for autism-related challenges, I recommend contacting Autism New Zealand to connect with a clinician who has extensive experience in neuroaffirming care.
 While I can help you explore the underlying factors contributing to anxiety and depression if those are present, the most effective support will come from someone who works deeply in this area and can offer tailored strategies informed by specialised expertise.
 In the meantime, I highly recommend The Autistic’s Guide to Self-Discovery: Flourishing as a Neurodivergent Adult by Sol Smith.

 Couples Therapy: I do not offer joint sessions with couples.
-If you and your partner are seeking relationship therapy together, I recommend working with a therapist trained in Emotionally Focused Therapy (EFT), an attachment-rich, evidence-based approach for improving relationship connection and closeness.
-I also recommend Sue Johnson’s book Hold Me Tight, and any educational videos or books by Terry Real.
+If you and your partner are seeking relationship therapy, I recommend working with a counsellor trained in Emotionally Focused Therapy (EFT), an attachment-rich, evidence-based approach for improving relationship connection and closeness.
+I also recommend Sue Johnson’s book Hold Me Tight, and any educational videos or books by Terry Real or Julie & John Gottman.